 Introducing the DJI Mavic Pro

-This latest drone from DJI is incredibly compact and folds to the size of a water bottle.
+The DJ Mavic Pro is incredibly compact and folds to the size of a water bottle.
 It's size means it's quieter than previous models and features a 4K camera.

 Of course you can't just get a camera like this, send it up into the sky and think it's going to give you amazing shots straight out of the box.
 Firstly in order to use the drone safely and within the law as a commercial operator, I'll need to accumulate 10 hours of test flying before undertaking a certification course allowing me to apply for a Permission for Commercial Operations (PfCO) from the Civil Aviation Authority.
 I'll also be practicing using the camera element to achieve different tracking shots and effects - expect to see me in the local park over the coming months.